MyTHWN/CORe-Capitalizing-On-Rewards-in-Bandit-Exploration/README.md

 # CORe-Capitalizing-On-Rewards-in-Bandit-Exploration

-This is the code for "CORe: Capitalizing On Rewards in Bandit Exploration" accepted to UAI'21
+This repo provides the demonstration of the paper "CORe: Capitalizing On Rewards in Bandit Exploration", which is accepted to UAI'21.